TheWallOfDucks/chaos-duck/README.md

 ### Using duck.json

-> You can also deploy by providing the path to a `duck.json` config file
+You can also deploy by providing the path to a `duck.json` config file

 ```sh
 # This would be an example of the duck.json existing in your current working directory
 chaos-duck deploy -c duck.json
 ```

-> Supported properties
+Supported properties

-- environment: Environment name.
+- `environment`: Environment name.
 Can be any string used by you to identify an environment
-- account: AWS account number
+- `account`: AWS account number
-- role: AWS role to assume during deploy.
+- `role`: AWS role to assume during deploy.
 Whatever profile you specify needs to have access to assume this role
-- profile: Profile in your AWS .credentials file to use.
+- `profile`: Profile in your AWS .credentials file to use.
 Defaults to "default"
-- stage: Deployment stage in AWS.
+- `stage`: Deployment stage in AWS.
 Defaults to "dev"
-- service: Comma separated service values to invoke chaos on.
+- `service`: Comma separated service values to invoke chaos on.
 Defaults to all services
-- slackWebhookUrl: Slack webhook url to post notifications to
+- `slackWebhookUrl`: Slack webhook url to post notifications to

 ### Using CLI Options

->chaos-duck --help
+`chaos-duck --help`

 ```sh
 Usage: chaos-duck [options] [command]